TACC/Core-CMS-Resources/README.md

 # TACC CMS Per-Site Assets

-Each CMS project uses the [Core CMS][core-cms-repo] assets, but also has access to this repo from which it can load assets specific to one CMS site.
+Each CMS project uses the [Core CMS][core-cms-repo] assets, but also has access to this repo from which it can load assets and configuration specific to it.

 [core-cms-repo]: https://gitlab.tacc.utexas.edu/wma-cms/cms-site-template